DanielP0111/COP-4934-Senior-Design--L10/infra_docs/kaliREADME.md

 WORKDIR /root
 ```

-- Inside the Dockerfile, we will simply pull the latest mysql image from docker.io as a baseline.
+- Inside the Dockerfile, we will simply pull the latest Kali Linux image from docker.io as a baseline.
 - We then make the workstation noninteractive, so that packet installation may progress without user input
 - As the default image is somewhat barebones, we will use a RUN command to install a few helpful tools on startup.